The Dushkin Prize in Music

 Thanks to the generosity of Mr Peter Dushkin (2002), who read for an MPhil in Computer Science at Queens', the College has established The Dushkin Prize in Music to celebrate and reward academic excellence in the subject at the undergraduate level.

-Dorothy and David playing music with their children.
-Photo taken from The Music Institute of Chicago's website: https://www.musicinst.org/about-music-institute-chicago/who-we-are.
+Dorothy and David with their children.
+Photo from the Dushkin Family Archives.

-Dorothy and David playing music with their children.
-Photo taken from The Music Institute of Chicago's website: https://www.musicinst.org/about-music-institute-chicago/who-we-are.
+Dorothy and David with their children.
+Photo from the Dushkin Family Archives.

-Dorothy and David Dushkin and their contribution to musical teaching and learning, as kindly provided by Mr Peter Dushkin (2002):
+Dorothy and David Dushkin and their contribution to music education, as kindly provided by Mr Peter Dushkin (2002):

 My grandparents, David Dushkin and Dorothy Smith, met in 1927 in Paris, where they were both studying with the renowned composition teacher Nadia Boulanger.
-They married in 1930 and settled in Winnetka, IL, where they founded The School of Musical Arts and Crafts, intending to expand on Boulanger’s teaching methods to inspire creativity.
-The school emphasized a hands-on approach, integrating studies and performance with other arts and crafts to foster a holistic learning experience that inspired a love of music in students.
+They married in 1930 and settled in Winnetka, IL, where they founded The School of Musical Arts and Crafts with the intention of expanding on Boulanger’s teaching methods.
+From the start, my grandparents prioritized inspiring creativity and joy in students through full immersion into the music-making process.
+They aimed to reach every student by integrating daily studies and performance with other arts and crafts to inspire a genuine love of music.
 Today, this school is known as the Music Institute of Chicago, a nationally recognized institution serving more than two thousand students across six campuses.

 By 1952, my grandparents had moved full-time to Weston, Vermont, where they transformed their summer home into a new school for gifted high-school musicians called Kinhaven.
-Kinhaven quickly gained a reputation for its supportive, non-competitive environment, allowing students to focus on collaborative music-making.
-The school continues to thrive today, offering summer programs and workshops that attract talented young musicians nationally and globally.
+Kinhaven quickly gained a reputation for the high-quality pedagogical framework designed by my grandparents.
+And, like the School of Musical Arts and Crafts before it, Kinhaven blended music studies and performance with other forms of creative expression.
+The school continues to thrive today.
+It offers summer programs and workshops that attract talented young musicians nationally and globally.

 It is my deep honor to support a music prize at Queens’ in memory of my grandparents' extraordinary life’s work.
 The Dushkin Prize in Music intends to celebrate a special student annually who embodies the spirit of the award as both a promising young artist and a role model for Queens’.
 The prize draws a connection to the Dushkin Award, presented annually by the Music Institute of Chicago.
 While the Dushkin Award has recognized global icons such as Isaac Stern, Renée Fleming, Yo-Yo Ma, Stephen Sondheim, Joshua Bell, Wynton Marsalis, and Hilary Hahn for their unparalleled contributions to the world of music, the Dushkin Prize at Queens’ celebrates the promise and potential of its recipients.